 The cableway station at the top has a number of gift and curio shops for your shopping needs and is open from when the first cable car comes up till the last one comes down.
 You can even send postcards from the upper cable station, with special Table Mountain postage stamps and cards and an old fashioned British post box to put them in.

-For lunch, breakfast or snacks you can always visit the Table Mountain Cafe or the Wifi Lounge to sit back and enjoy super fast wifi and a high tea.
+For lunch, breakfast or snacks you can always visit the Table Mountain Cafe or the Wifi Lounge to sit back and enjoy super-fast wifi and a high tea.
 Very high in fact, about 1,067 metres above sea level!

 Abseiling

 As if reaching the summit isn’t enough, you can get creative about how you get back down!
 Not all the way down at least.
-Abseiling is not recommended on all areas of the mountain since no matter how safe it looks it’s still a long fall to the ground or ledges below.
+Abseiling is not recommended in all areas of the mountain since no matter how safe it looks it’s still a long fall to the ground or ledges below.
 Private abseiling companies offer a safe, guided abseiling experience at the summit; we recommend City Sightseeing’s Abseiling for a fantastic, safe abseiling adventure.

 The Overseers Cottage